 Pollen data are widely used for the quantitative reconstruction of past climates (see discussion in Bartlein et al., 2011).
 Nevertheless, climate is not the only driver of vegetation changes.
-On glacial-interglacial timescales, changes in CO2 have a direct impact on plant physiological processes and reductions in plant water-use efficiency at low CO2 result in vegetation appearing to reflect drier conditions thant were experienced in reality (Farquhar, 1997; Gerhart and Ward, 2010; Prentice et al., 2017; Prentice and Harrison, 2009).
+On glacial-interglacial timescales, changes in CO2 have a direct impact on plant physiological processes and reductions in plant water-use efficiency at low CO2 result in vegetation appearing to reflect drier conditions than were experienced in reality (Farquhar, 1997; Gerhart and Ward, 2010; Prentice et al., 2017; Prentice and Harrison, 2009).
 The difference between post- and pre-industrial CO2 levels could also influence the reliability of moisture reconstructions based on modern training data sets.
-We have not accounted for the impact of changing CO2 in our reconstructions of α, although there are techniques to do this (Prentice et al., 2011, 2017; Wei et al., 2021).
 However, the change in CO2 over the Holocene was only 40 ppm.
-Prentice et al. (2021) (Prentice et al., (2022) shows that this change relative to modern levels has only a small impact on pollen-based reconstructed moisture indices.
+Prentice et al. (2022) shows that this change relative to modern levels has only a small impact on pollen-based reconstructed moisture indices.
 The magnitude of this impact is within the uncertainties on our reconstructions.
-Furthermore, accounting for the effect of this change in CO2 orwould not won't affect the reconstructed west-east gradient through time.
-Therefore, www have not accounted for the impact of changing CO2 in our reconstructions of α, although there are techniques to do this (Prentice et al., 2011, 2017; Wei et al., 2021).
+Furthermore, accounting for the effect of this change in CO2 or not won't affect the reconstructed west-east gradient through time.
+Therefore, we have not accounted for the impact of changing CO2 in our reconstructions of α , although there are techniques to do this (Prentice et al., 2011, 2017; Wei et al., 2021).
 A more serious issue for our reconstructions may be the extent to which the vegetation cover of Iberia was substantially modified by human activities during the Holocene.
 While there is no doubt that anthropogenic activities were important at the local scale and particularly in the later Holocene (e.g. Abel-Schaad and López-Sáez, 2013; Connor et al., 2019; Fyfe et al., 2019; Mighall et al., 2006; Revelles et al., 2015), most of the sites used for our reconstructions are not associated with archaeological evidence of agriculture or substantial landscape modification.
 Furthermore, the consistency of the reconstructed changes in climate across sites provides support for these being largely a reflection of regional climate changes.

-We have used a modified version of fxTWA-PLS to reconstruct Holocene climates of the Iberian Peninsula because this modification reduced the compression bias in MTCO and MTWA, and specifically reduces the maximum bias in MTCO, MTWA and α.
-Although this modified approach produces better overall reconstructions (Appendix A), its use does not change the reconstructed trends in these variables through time (SI Fig. S12±).
+We have used a modified version of fxTWA-PLS to reconstruct Holocene climates of the Iberian Peninsula because this modification reduced the compression bias in MTCO and MTWA, and specifically reduces the maximum bias in MTCO, MTWA and α .
+Although this modified approach produces better overall reconstructions (Appendix A), its use does not change the reconstructed trends in these variables through time (SI Fig. S12).
 Thus, the finding that winter temperatures are a direct reflection of insolation forcing whereas summer temperatures are influenced by land-surface feedbacks and changes in atmospheric circulation is robust to the method used.
 However, while we use a much larger data set than previous reconstructions, the distribution of pollen sites is uneven and the northern part of the Peninsula is better sampled than the southwest, which could lead to some uncertainties in the interpretation of changes in the west-east gradient of moisture.
 It would, therefore, be useful to specifically target the southwestern part of the Iberian Peninsula for new data collection.
 Alternatively, it would be useful to apply the approach used here to the whole of Eurasia, given that the failure of state-of-the-art climate models to advect moisture into the continental interior appears to be a feature of the whole region (Bartlein et al., 2017) and not the Peninsula alone.